 Diving or snorkelling with whale sharks

 Diving and snorkelling encounters are possible with whale sharks, however not in every location.
 Snorkelling can in fact bring some advantages over diving in certain situations.
 Encounters are often in very shallow waters, while snorkellers are generally able to move faster than divers.
-Snorkelling with whale sharks is possible in the Maldives, Mexico and the Philippines.
+Snorkelling with whale sharks is possible in Mafia Island in Tanzania, as well as in the Maldives, Mexico, St Helena and the Philippines.
 Please contact us for more details.

 In other locations, scuba diving represents the better option.
 In the Galapagos islands, conditions tend to be too challenging for snorkelling and diving is preferable.
 Sea conditions in Mozambique also lend themselves to diving encounters.
 In the Maldives, both diving and snorkelling opportunities are hugely rewarding.